DSR-RHIT/me447-visualizing-data/cm/read-02_reading-list.md

 Robbins, Naomi (2013) *Creating More Effective Graphs*.
 Chart House.

 Spence, Ian (2006) William Playfair and the psychology of graphs.
 In: *IEEE Transactions on Professional Communication*.
-Alexandria, VA: American Statistical Association Section on Statistical Graphics, 2426–2436.
+Alexandria, VA: American Statistical Association, section on statistical graphics, 2426–2436.

 Tufte, Edward (1997) The decision to launch the space shuttle Challenger.
 In: *Visual and Statistical Thinking: Displays of Evidence for Making Decisions*.
 Cheshire, CT: Graphics Press, 16–31.

-Wainer, Howard (1997) Graphical failures: How to display data badly.
+Wainer, Howard (2000) Graphical failures: How to display data badly.
 In: *Visual Revelations: Graphical Tales of Fate and Deception from Napoleon Bonaparte to Ross Perot*.
-London: Lawrence Erlbaum Associates, 5–46.
+Mahwah, NJ: Psychology Press, 11–40.

 Wainer, Howard (2014) Fifteen displays about one thing.
 In: *Medical Illuminations: Using Evidence, Visualization, and Statistical Thinking to Improve Healthcare*.
 UK: Oxford University Press, 32–49.